laanwj/dwarf_to_c/README.md

 !!IMPORTANT NOTE!!
 ====================

-This utility, as well as the underlying library `pydevtools` has no support for the more recent DWARF 4 format, but only for DWARF 2 and 3.
+This utility, as well as the underlying library `pydevtools` has limited support for the more recent DWARF 4 format.

 This makes it currently fail on a lot of recent executables.